 Campbell Hall Rehabilitation Center is in Campbell Hall, New York, a city with 4,540 people.
 With a really poor overall grade of F, this nursing home didn't fare well in our assessment.
 This place is just about as bad as it gets.
-We wouldn't blame you if you are ready to stop reading and find another facility.
-However, if you want to learn more about this facility's category grades, we will discuss long-term care in the next paragraph.
+More information on this nursing home's category grades is available below.
+Its best category was long-term care, which is discussed in the next paragraph.

 Campbell Hall Rehabilitation Center

 - Accepts Medicare 1

 - Accepts Medicaid 1